ecarnovsky/fishsim/README.md

 ## To build:
 - Do npm install
 - Create /config/.env
-- Inside define a PORT and DB_STRING environment variable.
-Use your unique MongoDB database to generate the string.
+- Inside define a PORT, DB_STRING, and CRON_JOB_SERVER_KEY environment variable.
+- Use MongoDB to generate your own unique databse connection string.
-- The DB_STRING needs to also be defined as a secret in your environment on GitHub.
-This allows the cron jobs to run.
+- CRON_JOB_SERVER_KEY needs to match CRON_JOB_GITHUB_KEY, which you can create and store as an environment variable on GitHub.